cbgz/p2-tourney-results/README.txt

 Notes for the Reviewer
 ----------------------

-In addition to the base requirements, the following features are implemented:
+In addition to the base requirements, the following extra credit features as noted in the project description are implemented:
     - Prevent rematches
     - Support byes for an odd number of players; only one bye per player
     - Support draws